Canada Job Interview Tips

 Prepare for all kinds of questions because interviewers will look for your ability to respond to questions intelligently and quickly.
 Be modest about your accomplishments.
 Listen carefully to the questions and answer them directly and in an organized manner avoiding yes and no answers.

 Manage your online presence on LinkedIn or Facebook.
 Hiring managers use them more frequently to consult your profile and supplement or check against the resume you send along.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online resumes should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 During the Canada job interview you do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

 The Canadian job interviewers often ask about your past successes and mistakes on the job.
-So, it is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.
+So, it is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

 Interviews can be conducted in person, over the phone or through video conferencing.

-Remember, how you dress is the one of the most important parts in being hired for available jobs.
+Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the Canada dress code

 Punctuality is demanded for meetings, so arrive at least 10 minutes before a job interview and turn off your cellphone.